rafaelNandes/Javascript-speech-recognition-with-chrome/README.md

-# Using Speech Recognition Web API with JS
+# Speech Recognition

-#### Creating an interface to use Google Chrome's Speech Recognition Web API.
+Creating an interface to turn voice into text using Google Chrome's Speech Recognition.

 ##### Features: